v-vskv-v/IR_ML/README.md

-# A collection of noteworthy code that I wrote studying on an interesting project.
+## A collection of noteworthy code wrote studying on an interesting project.